|

 Challenges for the Socially Isolated Dad

-There are days, and everyone has them when anything that can go wrong will, and instead of losing yourself, it’s best to take a break.
-I would take the dog for a walk or go for a drive, and clear my head to some reggae music.
-It is perfectly fine to put yourself first at times, it helps in the long run.
-It is necessary to be in a good mental space to be there for our children how they need us to be.
+It is perfectly fine to put yourself first at times; it helps in the long run.
+It is necessary to be in a good mental space to be there for our children, as they need us to be.

-Isolation Prevention
+Preventing Isolation

 I make it a habit to self-reflect as much as possible.
 I tend to do it at night before I nod off.
 It gives me time to think of ways that I might have misread a situation or to improve on different aspects of building healthy relationships.

 This could have been with parents from the kid’s school or working from an internet cafe.
-Regularly interacting with others can help reduce feelings of loneliness and isolation.

-Prioritize your mental and physical well-being while nourishing your body, mind and spirit to prevent burnout.
+Prioritize your mental and physical well-being while nourishing your body, mind, and spirit to prevent burnout.

 Breaking the Cycle of Social Isolation

 That comes with self-evaluation, time and perseverance.
-In time you can build meaningful relationships and have a fulfilling social life.
+In time, you can build meaningful relationships and have a fulfilling social life.
 Have some self-compassion, after we are just humans.

 Don’t let loneliness define your experience of fatherhood.